31.03/01.04.1945 37 Squadron Liberator KH245 LF:H Flt Lt. Cave

 Taking off at 17:30 hrs to bomb the rail yards at Graz in Austria, some 87 aircraft taking part and this, the only one lost!

 Understood to have been shot down by a Ju88 - the initial attack rendered the rudder controls useless and the pilot was unable to carry out further 'corkscrew' manoeuvres.
 Although he tried various tactics to avoid a second attack, the aircraft was hit again.
 Fires broke out within the aircraft and it was clear that it was doomed.
 The pilot instructed the crew to abandon the Liberator.
-Shortly after the order was given the aircraft exploded in the air.

-Four of the crew survived by baling out at around 9,000 ft and although suffered burns managed to return to RAF lines with the assistance of brave Yugoslavian partisans on the 04th April.
+Four of the crew survived by baling out at around 9,000 ft and although suffered burns managed to return to RAF lines with the assistance of brave Yugoslavian partisans on the 4th April 1945.

 Initially buried at Vojnavac cemetery - reinterred at Belgrade after the end of hostilities.

 Fl/Sgt.
 Reginald Adams.
 Belgrade War Cemetery.
 Grave 8.D.4-5.
+Grave inscription reads: 'His Memory Is Our Greatest Treasure In Our Hearts He Lives For Ever'.
 Son of Charles and Alice Maud Adams, of Beckenham, Kent, England.
-Grave inscription reads: "His Memory Is Our Greatest Treasure In Our Hearts He Lives For Ever".

 Researched and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
 1-3”, Auckland War Memorial Museum, Weekly News of New Zealand.
 Thanks to James Adams, the nephew of Flt Sgt.
 Adams, for the correction to crew roles and photographs (Nov 2021).
 Other sources as quoted below: